emilybstevens/school-district-analysis/README.md

 #### Updated Relative Performance
 ![Updated Relative Performance](Resources/relative_performance_updated.png)
 #### Changes Catalogued
+While removing the 9th grade scores did affect Thomas High School's overall test scores, the minute changes did not affect the school's ranking in the district.
+Thomas High School remains the SECOND highest-scoring school in the district, based on their OVERALL passing percent rate.

 ### How does replacing the ninth-grade scores affect the following:
 - Math and reading scores by grade